For anyone who didn’t finish high school, the GED exam can be the pathway to many more opportunities!

-GED Study Materials
+GED Study Guide

-Mometrix Academy is a completely free resource provided by Mometrix Test Preparation.
-If you find benefit from our efforts here, please consider buying one of our premium quality study guide or flashcard products to take your studying to the next level (just click one of the links below).
-Your purchase also helps us make even more great, free content for test-takers.
+Mometrix GED Academy is a completely free practice GED test resource provided by Mometrix Test Preparation.
+If you find benefit from our free GED test efforts here, check out our premium quality GED study guide to take your studying to the next level.
+Just click the GED study guide link below.
+Your purchase also helps us make even more great, free GED prep content for test-takers.

-What Can I Expect When I Take the GED?
+What Can I Expect With GED Testing?

-The GED test not only matches closely with the curriculum you would find in average high school courses but tries to prepare its takers for the real world academic exposure commonly found in university environments and beyond.
+The GED test not only matches closely with the curriculum you would find in average high school courses but tries to prepare its takers for the real-world academic exposure commonly found in university environments and beyond.
 Every question you encounter will have some relevance to either academics or the working world.
 Make sure you work through plenty of GED practice test questions to get ready for the exam.